Author: Cassie Myers

 Colorism dates back to the transatlantic slave trade in North America.
 The “one-drop rule” was a common practice that asserted any person with even one Black, Indigenous or other racialized ancestor, or “one drop of blood,” would not be considered white under the law, and therefore would be without rights.
 This ensured that even if slave owners had children with the Black women they enslaved, regardless of their proximity to whiteness, they would still not be free.

 Today, when people discriminate against someone based on the color of their skin, it is commonly on this same spectrum with whiteness on one side, representing what is deemed acceptable or optimal.
-This spectrum is reinforced in our society as the ideal through movies that vilify dark-skinned people, makeup that only has colors to compliment lighter skin tones, and items as common as band aids that until 2020 only had light skin tone options.
+This spectrum is reinforced in our society as the ideal through movies that vilify dark-skinned people, makeup that only has colors to complement lighter skin tones, and items as common as band aids that until 2020 only had light skin tone options.
 As a result of this hierarchy, darker-skinned people across racial identity groups face more discrimination than lighter-skinned people.

 For myself, I have been both privileged and discriminated against because of my skin color.
 I am a mixed-race Black woman, my father is a Black man and my mom is a Fillipino woman, and I am what people would categorize as light-skinned.
 Research shows that lighter-skinned people are treated better in a multitude of scenarios.
 A study in 2013 in the journal for Race and Social Problems, found that Black women students with dark skin were three times as likely to be suspended at school compared to their light-skinned counterparts.
 In Race, Gender and Politics of Skin Tones, Sociologist Margaret Hunter wrote that Mexican Americans with light skin tones earned more money, lived in better neighbourhoods, and accessed better healthcare than their darker skinned counterparts.